Entergalactic (album): Background

-In September 2022, Cudi revealed the album is dedicated to his deceased friend, American fashion designer Virgil Abloh, detailing how the album’s release date is also the birth date of Abloh.
+In September 2022, Cudi revealed the album is dedicated to his deceased friend, American fashion designer Virgil Abloh, detailing how the album's release date is also the birth date of Abloh.

 Recording and production

 Entergalactic is an alternative R&B album that was recorded in 2019.
 In a July 2019 interview with Kerwin Frost, American drummer Travis Barker revealed he had produced a track for Cudi saying "it has a Nirvana sample but it's on some Cudi rap shit."
 In a November 2019 interview, American TV producer Kenya Barris said that Cudi fans can expect Dot da Genius, Ty Dolla Sign, and Gucci Mane to appear on the album.
 In a December 2020 interview with Zane Lowe for Apple Music, Cudi detailed how he went from working on Entergalactic and The Scotts (his collaborative album with Houston-based rapper Travis Scott) to ultimately working on the final installment of his Man on the Moon trilogy.

 In September 2021, Cudi took to Twitter to thank the team that helped bring the project to fruition, and reassured fans they would not be disappointed: "Wait til y'all hear and see Entergalactic.
 U have no idea.
 I really wanna thank Kenya Barris, Mike Moon, Elizabeth Porter and the whole team for believing in my vision and helping bring it to life.
 Everything about this show is next level.
 Ull see."

 On January 24, 2022, Cudi took to Twitter to write "ENTERGALACTIC is the greatest piece of art Ive ever made.
 I am so sooo fuckin proud of this show.
 U have no idea what ur in for.
 3 years in the making.
 Id say watch the show first then consume the album."
 He also confirmed the album will be released on the same day as the show, while revealing his favorite part about the whole creation process.
 "The voice acting was the most fun", he said. "the music too but Ive always wanted to do more voice acting and idk it was like another dream come true foreal."

-Shortly after revealing the first single’s release date, Cudi divulged information about how “Do What I Want” fits into his collaborative history with production duo Take a Daytrip, revealing the single was the first song he had ever created with Daytrip (prior to his number-one single "The Scotts") and he subsequently began heavily collaborating with them for Man on the Moon III: The Chosen, thereafter.
+Shortly after revealing the first single's release date, Cudi divulged information about how "Do What I Want" fits into his collaborative history with production duo Take a Daytrip, revealing the single was the first song he had ever created with Daytrip (prior to his number-one single "The Scotts") and he subsequently began heavily collaborating with them for Man on the Moon III: The Chosen, thereafter.

-In a August 2022 interview with Esquire, Cudi revealed he recorded the music first—"a suite of songs on the beauty of being freed by love"—and worked backward to storyboard the narrative before hiring a writing team to script it.
+In an August 2022 interview with Esquire, Cudi revealed he recorded the music first—"a suite of songs on the beauty of being freed by love"—and worked backward to storyboard the narrative before hiring a writing team to script it.
+As a project, Entergalactic started with three songs, but then the developing film elements began to shape the later songs and vice versa.